SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Simulation/clock.rst

    * - ``waitActiveEdgeWhere(condition)``
      - Same as ``waitRisingEdgeWhere``, but for the edge level specified by the ``ClockDomainConfig``
    * - ``waitInactiveEdgeWhere(condition)``
-     - Same as ``waitFallingEdgeWhere``, but for the edge level specified by the ``ClockDomainConfig``
+     - Same as ``waitActiveEdgeWhere``, but for the opposite edge level that specified by the ``ClockDomainConfig``
    * - ``waitSamplingWhere(condition) : Boolean``
-     - Wait until a clockdomain sampled and the given condition is true
+     - Wait until a clock domain sampled and the given condition is true
    * - ``waitSamplingWhere(timeout)(condition) : Boolean``
      - Same as waitSamplingWhere defined above, but will never block more than timeout cycles.
 Return true if the exit condition came from the timeout